owlbarn/tutorial/book/regression/README.md

 Now we can interpret this model easily.
 The function value can be seen as possibility.
 If it is larger than 0.5, then the classification result is 0, otherwise it returns 1.
 Remember that in logistic regression we only care about the classification.
 So for a 2-class classification, returning 0 and 1 is enough.

-### Decision Boundary

-The physical meaning of classification is to draw a decision boundary in a hyperplane.
-For example, if we are using a linear model $h$ within the logistic function, the linear model itself divide the points into two halves in the plane, as shown in the figure.

-IMAGE

-If we use a non-linear polynomial model, then the plane is divided by curve lines.
-Suppose $h(x) = \theta_0 + \theta_1~x + \theta_2~x^2$.
-According to the property of sigmoid function, "y=1 if g(h(x)) > 0.5" equals to "y=1 if h(x)>0", and thus the classification is divided by a circle:

-IMAGE

-Logistic regression uses the linear model as kernel.
-If you believe your data won't be linearly separable, or you need to be more robust to outliers, you should look at SVM (see sections below) and look at one of the non-linear kernels.

 ### Cost Function

 With the new model comes new cost function.